 Indonesia may not be the first place that many people would think to go but it is a truly hidden gem in the Southeast Asia even though it is a giant in size, having more than 17,000 islands with 240 million people!

 You will find that a lot of tourists love coming to Indonesia because of how beautiful and diverse this country is.
 Known to many as Wonderful Indonesia, it brings you the second largest tropical forests, many pristine beaches with great dive sites and surfing waves, amazing hikes to active volcanoes and wildlife.

 Being a large country in size with such diverse culture and covering many time-zones, one can find from mysterious Balinese spiritual to the fascinating Komodo Dragon.
-Indonesia is still very much off the radar of travel map with its infrastructures still lacking and development very much challenged.
+Indonesia is still very much off the radar of travel map, except for Bali, with its infrastructures still lacking and development very much challenged.
 Backpackers can enjoy the thrill of exploring the unbeaten tracks while luxury seekers may find that they do indeed have many choices as well.